regolith-linux/voulage/README.md

 ## Status

-This repository and the packages it hosts are in *active development* and should not be considered stable.
-We appreciate bug reports if issues are found.
-If you are looking for the stable or release version of Regolith go to https://regolith-linux.org/download.
+This repository hosts scripts and package metadata for the Regolith Desktop and Regolith Linux projects.
+We appreciate bug reports, PRs, and suggestions.

 ### `regolith-desktop` installable status